apache/airflow/docs/apache-airflow/concepts/scheduler.rst

 * Airflow might use quite significant amount of memory when you try to get more performance out of it.
   Often more performance is achieved in Airflow by increasing number of processes handling the load, and each process requires whole interpreter of Python loaded, a lot of classes imported, temporary in-memory storage.
-This can lead to memory pressure.
+A lot of it is optimized by Airflow by using forking and copy-on-write memory used but in case new classes are imported after forking this can lead to extra memory pressure.
   You need to observe if your system is using more memory than it has - which results with using swap disk, which dramatically decreases performance.
 Note that Airflow Scheduler in versions prior to ``2.1.4`` generated a lot of ``Page Cache`` memory used by log files (when the log files were not removed).
   This was generally harmless, as the memory is just cache and could be reclaimed at any time by the system, however in version ``2.1.4`` and beyond, writing logs will not generate excessive ``Page Cache`` memory.
   Regardless - make sure when you look at memory usage, pay attention to the kind of memory you are observing.
   Usually you should look at ``working memory``(names might vary depending on your deployment) rather than ``total memory used``.

 What can you do, to improve Scheduler's performance
 """""""""""""""""""""""""""""""""""""""""""""""""""